Discount Health Plans

 However, discount health care programs aren’t insurance plans.
 Membership simply makes you eligible for discounts from participating doctors, dentists, hospitals and pharmacies.
 They’re under no obligation to reimburse you or your health care provider for your expenses.
 In addition, unlike health insurance plans, they are not licensed or regulated by the State.

 It is important to remember that discount plans do not qualify as health insurance coverage.
-This means that if you drop your insurance coverage and use a discount card, you may be subject to waiting periods for pre-existing conditions when you later sign up for health insurance.
+This means that if you drop your insurance coverage and use a discount card, you may be subject to waiting periods when you later sign up for health insurance, and you may also face financial penalties under the Affordable Care Act.

 Check the Facts